Itisfilipe/feature-requets-flask-app/README.md

 4. *Sorting*.
 This one is very important if you've ever worked on a real project and managed client priorities.
 Decent projects deploy unique sort rank per client.
 Better projects include sorting per client AND whole all client sorting.
 The best projects do all of this utilizing a drag and drop component bound to the MVVM framework.

 5. *Discussion Threads*.
 A few projects go far enough to include discussion threads within each feature request and one has even included push notifications utilizing SMS.

+Thank you for your time.
+We are excited to review your project!